 Vitamin C (ascorbic acid)

-Vitamin C builds collagen and helps you fight infections and absorb iron from food.
+Vitamin C builds collagen.
+It helps you fight infections and absorb iron from food.
 It also keeps teeth, bones and gums healthy.
 You can lose some vitamin C when you cook food.

 Our bodies make most of the vitamin D we need when we get enough direct sunlight on our skin.
-There are small amounts in:
+There are also small amounts in:

 Vitamin E boosts your immune system and helps with the development of healthy skin and eyes.

 Folate (folic acid)

 Folate helps you absorb protein and form new blood cells and DNA.
-Getting enough folate before and during pregnancy can help prevent many neural tube defects.
-Cooking and processing food – for example, as part of the tinning process – reduces the amount of folate in food.
+Getting enough folate before and during pregnancy can help prevent neural tube defects.
+Cooking and processing food – for example, as part of the canning process – reduces the amount of folate in food.